 There are many systems and procedures relating to the control of assets and resources, including purchasing, costing and management systems.
 There is increasing reliance on computers for financial management information.
 This information must be accurate and the systems and procedures sound and well administered.
 They contain controls to ensure that transactions are properly processed and errors detected promptly.
-The PCCCFO and CCCFO both have a statutory responsibility, within their respective organisations, to ensure that financial systems are sound and should therefore be notified of any proposed new developments or changes.
+The Joint CFO has a statutory responsibility, for the two organisations, to ensure that financial systems are sound and should therefore be notified of any proposed new developments or changes.